Shubham-Saboo/Voice-AI-Agents/README.md

-# Voxology - Healthcare Provider Voice Assistant
+# Healthcare Provider Voice Assistant

 A voice-powered AI assistant that helps users find healthcare providers through natural conversation.
 Built with LiveKit Agents for real-time voice interaction and a Next.js frontend for a seamless user experience.